 Help to Buy ISA

 A Help to Buy ISA is specifically used to help first-time buyers amass a deposit for a property by providing them with a 25% boost on top of their savings.
 They are Cash ISAs with a lower allowance of £200 a month, plus a one-off £1,200 lump sum.
-You cannot save into both a normal Cash ISA and a Help to Buy ISA simultaneously.
+You cannot now apply for a Help to Buy ISA but those already open may continue with contributions.

 For those looking to open an ISA between the ages of 18-39, the Lifetime ISA offers a 25% boost on savings.
 However, it does limit your activity – you cannot take out any money from this ISA before the age of 60, unless it is for your first home, or you will lose the 25% boost.
 You can hold this ISA alongside another Cash ISA, or Stocks & Shares ISA, but it will take up part of your £20,000 overall ISA allowance.
 A maximum of £4,000 a year can be invested.